 Types and conditions of financial documents you can use to demonstrate maintenance

+You have to present a few documents in order to meet the UK student visa financial requirements.
 The following documents below can be used to satisfy financial evidence:

 - The following documents below can be used to satisfy financial evidence: Original bank statements / online bank statements stamped by the bank/ bank letters/ bank passbook / educational loan letter from documents / fixed deposits statements/letter from an official financial sponsor such as government or multinational company.